iftekharbhuiyan/wp-debug-viewer/README.md

 # Debug Viewer
-This WordPress plugin allows site Administrators to see debug log content from Dashboard.
+This WordPress plugin allows site administrators to view the debug log from the Dashboard.